 Clare Turner – Chair

-I am serving as a parent governor with two sons who have now left the school.
+I was appointed as a parent governor in 2011, and I have two sons who have now left the school.
 I have enjoyed helping the school in various ways since my older son joined the school in 2006: on the HSA (including HSA Chair 2008 – 2010), as a parent volunteer in school, as Treasurer for the first Festival on the Field in 2012, and as a governor since 2011.
 I have an engineering degree and an MBA, and have spent most of my career in strategy consulting, in the USA and later in London.
 I now work part-time in management consulting.

 Libby Montgomery – Vice Chair

-I am a Parent Governor with two children who are in year 5 and year 3.
+I am a Parent Governor with one child in year 5 and an older child in year 7.
 I have volunteered in the school for a while and am looking forward to being involved as a Governor.
 I previously worked for a real estate investment manager in London.
 My previous experience as Chair of Governors at Batford Early Years Centre in Harpenden has equipped me with skills and experience which will be valuable as I take on the role of SIC Chair at Manland.